 Asking what a quality hiring process actually looks like for a specific organisation is a great place to start.
 What’s the minimum quality expected from recruiters in terms of service, candidates, deadlines, etc.?
 This shouldn’t be the bare minimum – this is what is acceptable for the fee paid.
 Then think about the last time expectations were exceeded.
 If this was long ago, something is very wrong.

 One of the main issues is that recruiters adopt a ‘one-size-fits-all’ approach to candidate searches, when in fact no two businesses are alike in their internal culture or specific job responsibilities.
 It’s therefore logical that a tailored, fresh search should be conducted for every hire, for every client.
 This sourcing exercise should be followed by a thorough vetting of the identified candidates; from emotional and behavioural intelligence to future goals, ethos alignment and character.
 Scorecarding is one way to approach this task, as it provides a visual breakdown of why one candidate is more suitable than the next, and outlines each of the assessments made in the decision-making process.
 Clients are then assured that every effort has been made to find not just a suitable candidate, but the very best candidate for the role.

 Recruiters aren’t the only ones who can improve the hiring process.
-Join our upcoming webinar with CEO Gavin Speirs, 9 Pitfalls Hiring Managers Must Avoid to Succeed.
+Watch our on-demand webinar with CEO Gavin Speirs, 9 Pitfalls Hiring Managers Must Avoid to Succeed.

 Gavin has spent over a decade in the recruitment industry, and is passionate about helping organisations to improve their quality of hire.
 He's an experienced international recruiter and has also founded hiring quality software platform Talenytics.